 Step 4.
 Place your dirty jewellery pieces in the ultrasonic jewellery cleaner metal basket, ensuring it is spaced out so all charms and findings are on display.
 Be careful to ensure that your jewellery does not touch the base of your ultrasonic jewellery cleaner.

 Step 5.
 Let the jewellery soak in the ultrasonic jewellery cleaner until the timer goes off.
-Then, rinse your metal basket with jewellery inside in cold water, still wearing your protective gloves.
+Then, rinse your metal basket with the jewellery inside in cold water, still wearing your protective gloves.

 Step 6.
 Remove your jewellery from the basket, step back and admire the difference in cleanliness before and after your jewellery cleaning.